 This is a program designed to help South Dakota residents who cannot afford medical insurance.
 Low-income residents in South Dakota who are eligible are expected to meet up with some criteria, most importantly; the interested participant must be unemployed or earning a very low income.
 Eligible families are qualified to get a low cost or free medical assistance which includes (but not limited) regular checkups, child healthcare examination, vision care, and dental care.
 Visit https://dss.sd.gov/medicaid/ for more inforation.

 - South Dakota Children Health Insurance Program (CHIP)

 This program just like the name stipulates is targeted at making sure that children who their parents cannot afford health insurance plan are assisted through a free health insurance policy.
 Services covered by this program and are available for beneficiaries include dental services, immunization, vision service, hospital stay, doctor’s visit, etc. Eligible individuals include children from those families that earn income that is within the 204% FPL guideline, and as for the single mothers, they are expected to be earning less than $41,700 annually.
 Visit https://dss.sd.gov/medicaid/generalinfo/medicalprograms.aspx to apply.

 - South Dakota Child Care Assistance Program (CCAP)

 This program is another childcare assistance program meant to support families who could not afford to pay for their children’s health care bills while they work or attend school.
 The childcare assistance program is meant to pay for the healthcare services of children who are under the age of 13 or 18 years, and also for children with special needs (disabled).
-To apply for this program interesting applicants will have to Click here to access the online portal or visit the South Dakota Department of social service at Division of childcare serves 910 East Sioux Ave.
+To apply for this program interesting applicants may need to visit https://dss.sd.gov/childcare/childcareassistance/ to access the online portal or visit the South Dakota Department of social service at Division of childcare serves 910 East Sioux Ave.
 Pierre, SD57501 to apply.